nusdbsystem/falcon/src/coordinator/README.md

 ## check the log

-1. log is at folder .log
+1. log is at folder .logs